 2. When and where does the 3-Day take place?

-The 3-Day Series takes place in seven cities across the country.
-Join us in the location closest to you, or embark on an adventure and discover a new, beautiful location.
-Questions about our 2019 Series Schedule announcement?
-Check out our FAQ here.
+The 2020 3-Day Series takes place in four different regions of the country.
+Join us when we come to your area, or embark on an adventure and discover a new, beautiful location.

 4. How do I register for the 3-Day?